Lee Yu-bi

 Lee So-yul (born Im Yu-jin, November 22, 1990), better known by the stage name Lee Yu-bi is a South Korean actress.

 Early life

-Yu-bi is the daughter of the actors Kyeon Mi-ri and Im Young-gyu.
-Her parents divorced in 1993.
-When her mother remarried in 1998 their stepfather, Lee Hong-heon legally adopted her and her sister, Lee Da-in who is also an actress.
-Lee changed her real name, Lee Yu-jin, to Lee So-yul, but she did not change her stage name.
+Lee and her younger sister Lee Da-in are the daughters of the actors Kyeon Mi-ri and Im Young-gyu, who divorced in 1993.
+When Kyeon remarried in 1998 to Lee Hong-heon, he legally adopted his stepdaughters and gave them his surname.
+Yu-bi changed her real name, Lee Yu-jin, to Lee So-yul, but she did not change her stage name.